David: Tomorrow's! ...Damn it!

 - Content Warnings: Used on some episodes of Old TN.

 - Convection Smonvection: Ben is able to survive the apartment burning down in episode 2 with no burns or injuries of any kind despite the fact that the couch he was sleeping on is partially burn away.
 David also suffers nothing more than pain despite his hands being on fire for the majority of the episode.

-- Early Installment Weirdness: Episodes 1 and 2 of the old series.
+- Episodes 1 and 2 of the old series.
 The animation is much cruder than everything that followed.
-Old episode 1 in particular only featured Ben and Eric and had very bare bones animation.
+Old episode 1 in particular only featured Ben and Eric and had very bare-bones animation.

-- Funny Background Event: Pigeons exploding as Chris runs back and forth tossing poisoned bird food while Eric and Ben are in Times Square.
+- Pigeons exploding as Chris runs back and forth tossing poisoned bird food while Eric and Ben are in Times Square.

 - The pictures of David with a giant inflatable penis in episode 4.

 - Gag Penis: Tito's censor bar is nearly as long as his leg.

 - Greedy Jew: Invoked.
 In old episode 5 David is no longer allowed to make jokes about Eric being Jewish as they are starring in a sitcom and jewish based humor is banned for being too similar to Sienfeld.
 Eric teases David by picking up a penny from the ground while mentioning how there's nothing that can be bought with a penny.

 - Ink-Suit Actor: Based on the few live-action scenes from the series, each of the main characters are modeled closely on their real world counterparts.